alexisbondu/FEARS/README.md

 Wha is the licence of this source code ?
 ----------------------------------------

-- See the file LICENCE
+- See the file LICENSE